edwintran235/326-team9/team/m2/ui-diagrams.md

 ![Login Page Placeholder](...)

+**Use Case**

 ## Profile Page Screen

 The **Profile Page** is where users can enter their information.
 This information will be important in other features.

 ![Profile Page Placeholder](...)

+**Use Case**

 The profile page will include a picture of the user, a description/bio, their resume, contact information, and user settings.

 ## User Applications Screen

 The **User Application Screen** is the homepage that users will be directed to after logging in.
-It includes all of the users current applications, interviews, offers, .
+It includes all of the users current applications, interviews, offers, and to-dos which will be organized into four columns.
+The job names that fall under each category will be listed, each with a link to the **Notes** page with more information on that job.
+There is a navigation bar at the top where users can be directed to the **Profile Page** or the **Login Page** after logging out.
 There are buttons for adding new applications which will be filled out in a pop-up.
-Describe the layout/design: ...
-What will it display: ...
-Give a solid description of what the page will look like...

 ![User Applications Placeholder](...)

 On this screen, users can interact with their applications:

-1. **Prioritize Applications**: Order the applications so that the user can put the most important ones first. description...
+1. **Prioritize Applications**: The user has the ability to order the applications so that the user can view the most important ones first.
-2. **More Info**: description...
-3. **Track New Applications**: description.
-Add any links to other pages...
+2. **Create New Applications**: The user can click the "+" button to add new applications.
+3. **Change Status**: The user can drag and drop their applications into different stages (i.e. TO-DO -> Applied -> Interview -> Offer)
+4. **Rejected Applications**: If a user is rejected at any point in the application process, they can drag and drop it over the trash can icon.
+This will store the failed application elsewhere.
+5. **View More Info**: If a user wants more details on a job that they have applied for, they can click the application/job title and it will direct them to the **Application Information Screen** for that job.

 This screen is the primary location for the user’s experience.
 It includes links to all other important pages.
 It acts as the main display for the Job Application Tracker as well as a directory for other useful features.

 **Use Case**:

-A user who wants to track the progress of their Job/Interview processes would log into the application to see a list of the Jobs that they are applying for.
-This list will include status information, deadlines, notifications, and priorities.
-If a user notices that they have not yet applied for a desired job and the deadline is quickly approaching, they can decide to start working on their application in order to submit on time.
+A user who wants to track the progress of their Job/Interview processes would log into the application to see a list of the Jobs that they have applied for.
+When a user hears back from the company that they have reached the interview process, the user can tack this by dragging the application to the interview column.
+Anytime the user views this page, they will be reminded that they have an interview coming up.

 ## Application Information Screen